Wanda Zuma talks about his childhood- “I tried so hard to fit in.”

 Wanda Blaq Zuma plays Nkosi on House of Zwide

-However, it was only after matric that Zuma studied drama.
-He removed a very important subject in his stream so that he increased his chances of doing what he loved.
-Even though his parents tried to choose for him.
-He persisted and did what he loved in the end and it paid off.
-However it wasn’t all smooth sailing as he had to pick some minor roles initially but in restrospect things went well.
+He persisted and did what he loved in the end, and it paid off.
+However, it wasn’t all smooth sailing, as he had to pick some minor roles initially, but in retrospect, things went well.
 And now you see him playing Nkosi on House of Zwide.

 More articles: